Alan Farthing: Career

-Farthing was born in Winchester, Hampshire.
+Alan Farthing was born in Winchester, Hampshire.
 He attended Beacon School in Crowborough, East Sussex, where his father was headmaster.
 After training at St George's Hospital Medical School, London, Farthing qualified as a doctor in 1986.
 He became a member of the Royal College of Obstetricians and Gynaecologists in 1991, and a Fellow in 2003.

 Farthing was appointed as a consultant gynaecologist at St Mary's Hospital in 1997, where he also became an honorary Senior Lecturer at Imperial College, London.
 He is a specialist in gynaecological cancer care, and an internationally recognised expert in the use of laparoscopic and hysteroscopic surgery.

 Farthing has a private Harley Street practice, and works as a consultant at two teaching hospitals in London: Queen Charlotte's Hospital in Shepherd's Bush, and St Mary's Hospital in Paddington.

 Surgeon-Gynaecologist to the Royal Household

 In 2008, Farthing was appointed to assist Marcus Setchell, who was retiring from the NHS, as the Queen's Surgeon-Gynaecologist.

+He was appointed Commander of the Royal Victorian Order (CVO) in the 2023 Birthday Honours for services to the Royal Household.